 Avoid Nano Targeting

-There’s a fine line between the perfect custom advert and creepy.
+There’s a fine line between the perfect custom advert and being creepy.
 The focus of micro-targeting is on creating authentic and unique relationships with potential customers that lead to conversions and increase sales.
 It’s not about weirding people out.
-Finding this line can sometimes simply be a matter of good judgement and experience – something we have lots of at Meticulosity.
+Finding this line can sometimes simply be a matter of good judgement and experience – something we have plenty of at Meticulosity.

 If you’re looking for tried and tested methods that can increase qualified leads for your international sites, contact us today for a free consultation.
 From cc TLDs to providing fluent and bespoke content that speaks to your international markets, Meticulosity has over 100+ years of combined experience and a vision for detail.